FFY00/ffy00.github.io/content/index.rst

 `Linux`_
     Linux is a one the most popular operating system kernels.
-I have contributed to several device drivers in the USB HID subsystem.
+I have contributed, and actively review patches, to several device drivers in the USB HID subsystem.

 Wireshark_
     Wireshark is the world’s foremost and widely-used network protocol analyzer.